srimuthurajesh/Tech-Notes/NoSql/Cassandra.md

 DESCRIBE TYPES − Describes user-defined datatypes.

 #### Types of statements in cql:
 1. Data defination: create table, alter table, drop table, create keyspace etc
+     - CREATE KEYSPACE − Creates a KeySpace in Cassandra.
+     - USE − Connects to a created KeySpace.
+     - ALTER KEYSPACE − Changes the properties of a KeySpace.
+     - DROP KEYSPACE − Removes a KeySpace
+     - CREATE TABLE − Creates a table in a KeySpace.
+     - ALTER TABLE − Modifies the column properties of a table.
+     - DROP TABLE − Removes a table.
+     - TRUNCATE − Removes all the data from a table.
+     - CREATE INDEX − Defines a new index on a single column of a table.

+DROP INDEX − Deletes a named index.
 2. Data Manipulation: inser, delete, update, select etc
 3. Secoundary indexes: create, drop indexes
 4. Materialized views: create, drop, alter materialized views etc